Djoser-j/paN/README.md

 it's set as emx in include file \modules\pan_lib.bi
 This file doubles as library documentation.

+Rational reconstruction is done with
+signed 64-bit integers, thus has a limited range.

 ### Contents of the paN packet